Amplify Your Viral Vaccine Production with CRISPR/Cas9-Engineered Host Cells

 Vaccine development tools

-Cell lines for virus production
+Cell lines for enhanced virus production